Wedding vows are the heart and soul of any wedding. Weddings look vacant sans these breathtaking vows ascertaining commitment.

 There are couples who realize after having children that they have found a life partner.
 Meanwhile, there are some couples, estranged from their prior partners, bearing the responsibility of the children with their exes.

-Here are some tips for wedding vows for the couple with children
+Here are some tips for the couples on thinking up wedding vows with children.

 1. Make your children stand next to you

 While saying thewedding vows, ask your children to stand beside you.
 The guests should be able to notice them.